Ransomware Payments

 Reason #1: There’s No Guarantee You’ll Get the Data Back

-Reason #2: When You Pay the Ransom, It Only Encourages the Criminals to Launch More Attacks
+Reason #2: It Only Encourages the Criminals to Launch More Attacks

-By succumbing to the demands of cybercriminals, businesses inadvertently fuel the cycle of ransom attacks.
-The funds extracted through ransom payments serve as a financial lifeline for hackers, empowering them to refine their tactics and target even more organisations.
+By giving in to the demands of cybercriminals, businesses inadvertently fuel the cycle of ransom attacks.
+The funds extracted through ransom payments serve as a financial lifeline for hackers, enabling them to refine their tactics and target even more organisations.

 Reason #3: You’ll Be Targeted Again

-Paying the ransomware payment not only acknowledges the effectiveness of the ransom hacker’s tactics but also paints a target on the victimised business for future attacks.
+Paying the ransom not only acknowledges the effectiveness of the hackers’ tactics but also paints a target on the victimised business for future attacks.
 Cybercriminals thrive on perceived vulnerabilities, and a successful ransom payment signals to them that the company is ripe for exploitation.
-Subsequent attacks are not only likely but may also demand higher sums — the more you give, the more they’ll come back for.
+Further attacks are not only likely but may also demand higher sums — the more you give, the more they’ll come back for.

 Reason #4: The Hacker May Simply Increase the Demand